Alice Wilson: Teaching and public engagement

 From 1948 until 1958 Wilson was a lecturer in Paleontology at Carleton College (later Carleton University).
-Carleton recognized Wilson both as a geologist and as an inspiring teacher with an honorary degree in 1960.
 Wilson also worked to bring geology to a broader public.
 She wrote a children's book, The Earth Beneath our Feet, aimed at encouraging broader knowledge and interest in the science she was so passionate about.

-The book for children is a sweet and interesting story about three kids asking a geologist different questions about the Earth starting with: “Why do some rocks skip on water better than others?”
-Dr. Wilson once said that “The earth touches every life.
-Everyone should receive some understanding of it” (Massive Science).
-This explains her passion for teaching others about geology and the admiration she gained from her students at Carleton who knew her affectionately as the “rock doctor.”
+The book for children features three kids asking a geologist different questions about the Earth starting with: "Why do some rocks skip on water better than others?"
+Dr. Wilson once said that "The earth touches every life.
+Everyone should receive some understanding of it" (Massive Science).
+This explains her passion for teaching others about geology and the admiration she gained from her students at Carleton who knew her affectionately as the "rock doctor."